paragliding training center

 Fuel system test – A quick and easy way to tell if the system is functioning properly.

-Fuel tank leaks – How to fix factory defects.
+Fuel tank leaks – How to fix most factory defects.

 Harness adjustment – This is for the Miniplane Top 80 but works for most other harnesses.

 Harness strap repair – Thin, tall pilots routinely experience buckle breakage on some harness models.
-Here is an easy fix for the problem.
+Here is a simple fix for the problem.

 Mounts, engine – Mounts must be checked often.
 If you replace them with the Viking mounts, do not make the mistake this pilot made.